schmamps/yu-dereader/README.md

-From its humble beginnings as a simple user script, this extension evolved into an intentionally overbuilt system to work with gulp, npm/yarn, tinker with ES6+ features, and probably some other things I'm forgetting.
+From its humble beginnings as a simple user script, this extension evolved into an intentionally overbuilt system to work with gulp, npm/yarn, tinker with interesting JavaScript/TypeScript features, and probably some other things I'm forgetting.

 While many things have changed, others remain the same.
 Yu Dereader will always love you, the reader, and as such, this extension **does not and will never**:

-* upload user data
+* read, much less upload user data
 * download unnecessary or external data
 * insert irrelevant content like ads or even kitten GIFs